ArronJablonowski/OpenClawNotes/README.md

 In both OpenClaw and Hermes, command injection isn't just a coding bug; it’s an architectural risk known as the [Lethal Trifecta](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/).
  - **Access to Untrusted Content:** These agents can read emails, browse the web, or monitor messaging apps.
 The content could have malicious commands that your agents read and take action on.
  - **Privileged Access:** These agents have access to sensitive information, such as API keys, private emails, password vaults, etc.
  - **External Action Capability:** These agents maintain a long-term memory and can run commands and crons (scheduled tasks) in the background.
-Some examples capabilities include sending emails, deleting files, executing code, deploy software, etc.
+Some example capabilities include sending emails, deleting files, executing code, deploy software, etc.
  - *The Command Injection / Promopt Injection risk can be reduced by using more inteligent LLM's.
 However the risk still exists, even with the most advanced LLMs.*

 **🔑 SECRETS WARNING:** OpenClaw stores API tokens and session keys in plaintext within `~/.openclaw/credentials/`.
 Never include these in your Git commits or share your `SOUL.md` file if it contains sensitive environmental details.